 At a different stand, young and old were able to learn how different materials break with the example of sweets.
 Thus, lollipops exhibit a brittle behaviour, comparable e.g. with glass.
 Some caramel-filled chocolate bars, however, deform only before they break and behave like a metal.
 Even the breaking behaviour of particle composites or layer composites could be shown very clearly with chocolate bars spiked with puffed grain (even with predetermined breaking points!) or chocolate bars with alternately arranged waffle and chocolate layers.
 Of course, the visitors could convince themselves of the different behaviour and take the demonstration material with them.

 At another station, not only the female scientific members of GRK 2423 FRASCAL were presented in a photo gallery, but visitors could also test their knowledge of (further) famous female researchers in the form of a quiz and – if successful – were rewarded with a small sweet prize.

-To show that our RTG is developing simulation methods to better understand the multi-scale nature of fracture behaviour, visitors were given the opportunity to virtually explore the world of a crack in three-dimensional space at atomic resolution and experience „virtual destruction“ in this way.
+To show that our RTG is developing simulation methods to better understand the multi-scale nature of fracture behaviour, visitors were given the opportunity to use virtual-reality glasses to virtually explore the world of a crack in three-dimensional space with atomic resolution and experience „virtual destruction“ in this way.
 An impressive experience!

-The presentation of the GRK 2423 FRASCAL aroused great interest throughout the whole night and it was amazing how the doctoral researchers of FRASCAL, with their diverse, creative ideas and fresh presentations made the topic “fracture” and “fracture behaviour of various materials” accessible to the general public.
+The presentation of the GRK 2423 FRASCAL attracted a lot of attention throughout the whole night and it was amazing how the doctoral researchers of FRASCAL, with their diverse, creative ideas and fresh presentations made the topic “fracture” and “fracture behaviour of various materials” accessible to the general public.